 - The property can include no more than five acres.

 - The home must be a detached single-family residence, unless it is a condominium or an attached unit in a planned unit development.

 - Your home must meet requirements set by your lender, your insurance company, and the California Housing Finance Agency (CalHFA).

 CalHFA suggests contacting an MCC-participating loan officer for assistance in claiming the tax credit.
 These loan officers have been trained and approved by CalHFA and can walk you through the homebuying process using the tax credit to your best possible advantage.
 Take the following records with you when you're meeting with the loan officer for the first time or have them at your fingertips when you call:

 You must still meet all the traditional income and credit requirements involved with qualifying for a mortgage.
 However, your income cannot exceed a maximum limit for the county in which you're purchasing or you may lose your MCC eligibility.

 CalHFA recommends that you also consult with a tax professional because the credit can have a significant impact on your tax return.

-NOTE: State laws change frequently and the above information may not reflect recent changes.
+NOTE: State laws change frequently, and the above information may not reflect recent changes.
 Please consult with a California tax professional or CalHFA for the most up-to-date advice and information regarding this credit.
-The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.
+The information contained in this article is not intended as tax advice and is not a substitute for tax advice.